hasnainvirk/dotfiles/README.md

 arrangement uses i3-gaps, polybar, zsh, p10k theme for zsh, vscode, prospect-mail, chromium and many other tools to prepare a powerful workstation environment.

+**Special thanks to all the developers of the awesome tools that I am using.**
 ## Initial step
 ```sh
 sudo apt update